guy-atria/DE-Takehome/readme.md

 |-----------|---------|--------------------|--------------|-------------------|
 |2025-01-01 | 1       | Mr Kelsey Grammer  | 1            | Modified Password |

 In the main.py file, the class `MyClass` will need to be modified to be initialized with a PyMySQL connection.
-A new method will need to be built inside this class that builds this view inside the Database connection, returning a value/case class/dataclass to show wether this has been successful or not.
+A new method will need to be built inside this class that builds this view from a DDL definition of your creation inside the Database connection, returning a value/case class/dataclass to show wether this has been successful or not.

 A simple PyTest unit test to validate this would be a bonus, to be ran with the command(s):